willyelm/angular-cucumber-seed/README.md

 This project is an application skeleton for a [Angular4][angular4] web app.
 You can use it to quickly bootstrap your angular4 projects and dev environment for these projects.

-The project is preconfigured to install the Angular 4 and a bunch of development and testing tools.
+The project is preconfigured to install the Angular 4 and a bunch of development and testing tools including linter which follows the angular style guide found in https://angular.io/styleguide.

 ### Usage